Join Waitlist We will inform you when the product arrives in stock. Please leave your valid email address below.

 So simple, right?!

 And remember, frequently harvesting your basil keeps it coming back even bushier and stronger!
 Harvest now, and plan to make this a few times this summer.
 We always do.
+In all, I hope you enjoy this pesto recipe!
+If you make it, please report back and let us know how you like it.

 Stay tuned for many more quick and easy recipes to use and preserve garden harvests, or produce you pick up at the farmer’s market!
 As always, feel free to ask questions ~ and spread the love by passing it on.